-Get Out In Green Spaces to Connect with Nature
+Get Out in Green Spaces to Connect with Nature

 No matter what kind of green space it is, a courtyard outside an apartment complex, your local park or gardens, even an office atrium filled with greenery and sunlight will help you get your daily fix.
 Experts recommend thinking of these daily doses in a medicinal way; just like taking your vitamins, it’s equally as important to find a few moments to pause and surround yourself with greenery or other natural scenery to restore your nervous system.

 While small and frequent doses are a wonderful way to weave nature into your daily life, remember, the bigger the better.
 It’s simply not enough to just look at potted plants and backyard gardens for a few minutes each day, our chemistry is changed for the better in wilder places.
 So make it a point to get some exercise outdoors each day.

-Be Near the Water
+Go Be Near the Water

-Our brains love the water: looking at it, hearing it, smelling it and yes, swimming in it all produce the kinds of happy molecules that only nature can supply.
+Our brains love the water: looking at it, hearing it, smelling it, and yes, swimming in it all produce the kinds of happy molecules that only nature can supply.

 Why?
 Because like being in the forest or enjoying a quiet spot outdoors, it’s simple and easy for our overstimulated and over-connected minds to process.
 Whenever I’m feeling stressed out I head to the water because I know how much better I will feel afterward.
 So, make it a point to get out and be near a body of water at least a few times a week.
-Luckily for urbanites, most cities are surrounded by oceans, bays, rivers or lakes so, chances are it’s not hard to find a waterfront walkway or beachside location nearby.
+Luckily for urbanites, most cities are near some sort of water, whether oceans, bays, rivers, or lakes, so, chances are it’s not hard to find a waterfront walkway or beachside location nearby.

 Find a Quiet Spot Outside to Connect with Nature

-Depending on where you live, you may be surprised to find out that noise pollution is a part of your everyday life.
+Depending on where you live, you may be surprised to find that noise pollution is a part of your everyday life.
 Renowned sound ecologist, Gordon Hempton says that for many of us who exist in spaces full of man-made noise, “silence is an endangered species” and this separation can even have harmful effects on our health.
 Studies show that being exposed to excessive noise can cause stress, hearing impairment, poor concentration, and productivity, as well as disrupted sleep patterns.
 Yikes.

 Get some much-needed peace and quiet by spending time in outdoor spaces that have minimal to no sound pollution.
-Now, this may require some more effort on your part, but making an effort to spend quiet time in nature can really make a difference in restoring your nervous system and connect you more intimately to that space.
-Hempton points out that by doing so you can become more attuned to hearing the birdsongs that signal a peaceful environment — a sound that is known to have had calming effects on humans since the age of our neanderthal ancestors.
+Now, this may require some more effort on your part, but making an effort to spend quiet time in nature can really make a difference in restoring your nervous system and connecting you more intimately to that space.
+Hempton points out that by doing so you can become more attuned to hearing the birdsongs that signal a peaceful environment — a sound that is known to have had calming effects on humans since the age of our Neanderthal ancestors.
 If you live in a city and struggle to find a silent natural space, try listening to Hempton’s recordings of natural landscapes like canyons, rainforests, and prairies for some soothing sounds.

 Find a Nature Buddy

-Try Learning a New Outdoor Activity
+Try a New Outdoor Activity

 Plan a backpacking trip if that’s something you’d like to try.
-Or, choose to explore the local waterways for an afternoon by renting a kayak or taking a guided tour.
-Whatever it is, find something you love doing that will keep you happy, healthy and connected.
+Or, choose to explore the local waterways for an afternoon by renting a kayak, paddleboard, or taking a guided tour.
+Whatever it is, find something you enjoy doing that will keep you happy, healthy, and connected.
 After all, if there’s one thing research knows for sure it’s that nature is good for your body and your brain.